Monday, April 30, 2012

 Shane Davis

 I understand Davis charges $60 for a bust.
-That's okay.
-You know, I just really can't get excited about this guy, so barring a kickass Human Squirrel full figure, I doubt that this one is going to happen.
+That's okay, but I'm not into busts.
+Barring a kickass Human Squirrel full figure, I doubt that this one is going to happen.

 Michelle Delecki